 Benefit from creative programs that incorporate physical activity into the classroom and community.

-Located on the Red Deer College campus, central Alberta’s Be Fit For Life Centre provides fitness services, programs, activities and information designed to encourage and support healthy lifestyles.
+Red Deer Polytechnic provides fitness services, programs, activities and information designed to encourage and support healthy lifestyles.

-Be Fit For Life Network’s vision is to ensure Albertans are knowledgeable, confident, motivated and have the skills they need to engage in physical activity for life.
-Their mission to work collectively to inspire, educate and support Albertans to lead healthy, physically active lifestyles.
+Our vision is to ensure Albertans are knowledgeable, confident, motivated and have the skills they need to engage in physical activity for life.
+Our mission is to work collectively to inspire, educate and support Albertans to lead healthy, physically active lifestyles.

-The dedicated staff at the Red Deer College Be Fit For Life Centre will work with you to find a program that fits your needs and resources, whether at your school, place of business or right here on-campus.
+Our dedicated staff at the Red Deer Polytechnic will work with you to find a program that fits your needs and resources, whether at your school, place of business or right here on-campus.
 We offer a variety of continually evolving programs, services, hosted events and presentations throughout the year to promote physical literacy and healthy living.

 Fitness Leadership Training